To be considered for registration, candidates must apply for registration with ONNL and successfully

 discretion of the Registration

-etc.) upon receipt of the examination application fee.
+etc.) upon application.
 In addition to the academic and examination

 an applicant must:

 - Have not been found guilty of an offence that is relevant to the applicant's suitability to practice

 - Be able to speak and write English or French with reasonable fluency.
 This requirement is tested by